limikael/mikrokat/README.md

 }
 ```

+It is noteworthy that while there exist clear classes of services, such as SQL database, AI completion, etc, each vendor has their own API when accessing these
+services, often with subtle variations which makes it difficult to use one service as a drop-in replacement for another.
+Mikrokat therefore has a translation layer, so you can access a kind of "least common denominator" for each class of service,
+and wraps the interface of the service to expose its API in a configurable way.
+This way, you can access a SQL database from Neon using the API for Cloudflare D1,
+or access AI completion services at DeepSeek using the API from OpenAI, without having to change your code.

 This enables writing portable code that integrates with external services (databases, AI, payments, vector search, etc.) without platform-specific boilerplate.

 ### Declaring service bindings